Teach Me

 Keeping Things Moving: The Risks and Safe Use of Enemas

 Constipation can be a real pain in the…well, you know where.
-Sometimes, when things get backed up, you may consider an enema.
+Sometimes, when things get backed up, you may consider an enema to relieve constipation.
 But what exactly are enemas and are they safe?

 We dive into the world of enemas with some advice from Misty Shearer, a family nurse practitioner with Banner Health, on the risks and benefits of enemas, how to safely use one and when it’s better to call your health care provider.